Chinmay-Deep-Sahoo/Stock-Movement-with-Transformer/README.md

 ### Pre Processing Data
 *  Initial Data Preparation
-    * To prepare the news data for analysis, an initial cleaning step is performed.
+    * To prepare the news data for analysis, an initial cleaning step is performed to remove unessential characters and fill nan values.
     * As Reddit news is in string format, further preprocessing is essential to convert it into numerical data suitable for training the transformer model.

 * Sentiment Analysis